oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 > The document title contains the document tracking id.

 > A tool MAY remove the document tracking id from the document title.
-> It SHOULD also remove any separating characters including whitespace, colon, dash and brackets.
+> It SHOULD also remove any separating characters including white space, colon, dash and brackets.

 ### 6.2.23 Usage of Deprecated CWE <a id='usage-of-deprecated-cwe'></a>